bhumi6633/Litt-the-Heck-Up/README.md

 Summer’s almost over and school’s about to start.
 So I thought why not build something fun before life gets hectic again?

-I’ve always loved Suits (Harvey, Donna, Mike... all of it), so I made a little fun Suits-inspired web app called Litt the Heck Up.
+I’ve always been *obsessed* with Suits (Harvey, Donna, Mike... all of it), so I made a Suits-inspired web app where the characters either motivate you or roast you into greatness.
+If you're freaking out about being productive, let the Suits characters yell at you instead.
 ---

 ###  What It Does